disbxys/boardy3/README.md

 # Boardy3
-Boardy3 is an alternative version of [Boardy2](https://github.com/disbxys/boardy2) that uses PyQt6 as the primary framework to display your images in a gallery.
+Boardy3 is an alternative version of [Boardy2](https://github.com/disbxys/boardy2) that uses PyQt6 as the primary framework to display your image collection in a gallery.

-## Todo:
-- [X] Open window with enlarged photo of image when clicked.
-- [X] Tagging system
-- [X] Fix cancel button during import

 ## Dependencies
 ```